21 Mar VAT and Indirect Taxes

 The 1.89p per litre fuel duty increase due to take effect on 1 September 2013 will be cancelled.

-Beer duty was due to increase by three pence with effect from 18:00 on 20 March 2013.
-The changes below are intended to reduce beer duty by one pence.
+Beer duty was due to an increase by three pence with effect from 18:00 on 20 March 2013.
+The changes below are intended to reduce beer duty by one penny.
 The Budget announced reductions in the duty on beer as follows:

 - Low strength beer will be reduced by six per cent

 - Medium strength beer by two per cent, and

 - High strength beer will be reduced by 0.75 per cent